una/personal-goals/happy-moments/happy-moments.md

 09/24/2015
 ---
 I hung out in a coffee shop called St. Oberholz by Rosenthaler Platz and worked on my talk today :) I love it here!

+09/25/2015
+---
+JS Conf EU day one was today.
+OH MY GOSH THAT INTRO.
+It was absolutely incredible.
+I can't get over it.

+09/26/2015
+---
+I gave my talk at CSS Conf EU today!
+It went so well!
+I stold a big white balloon from the decor and talked to the light crew to have them project a rainbow onto it for the talk.